How on earth did we plan a trip before the internet?

 Chimani National Parks app

 I used their Olympic Park app for this trip, noting that it worked offline as well – kind of essential for any road trip app!
 Although not perfect, it shows important things like campsites, washrooms, hiking trails and view points.
+But ultimately all the National Parks have great maps and info at the park office so once you’ve used this app to find that the rest is superfluous.

 After we do the trip I’ll write up what worked and what didn’t.
 Anyone else have any road trip apps / internet sites that they’ve found helpful?